Chapter Sixteen

 As the AI had been describing the ways it was giving Daddy money, Myrodyn seemed to snap.
 One of the dining room chairs was in his hands before Xandra even realized it.
 Myrodyn had never seemed like an especially physically-fit person, but the chair’s metal frame waved around in the air like it was weightless.
 Or at least, it did up until the moment that Myrodyn slammed it down on the drone while he let out something half-way between a screech and a yell.

-The metal met plastic and both on the drone and the chair started breaking, but Myrodyn wasn’t done.
+The metal met plastic and both the drone and the chair started breaking, but Myrodyn wasn’t done.
 He lifted the piece of furniture up again and brought it back down like a makeshift hammer.

 Major was up and barking loudly at the man.
 Xandra realized that she, too, was on her feet, standing on the couch.